WOMEN'S WELLBEING HUB

 Following the Parent Information Session, parents will be invited to a personal interview with a children's counsellor to discuss the circumstance and experience of their individual child.
 After this step, the counsellor and parent will collaboratively decide on when and if counselling is appropriate and how to proceed.

-It is important to understand that parents who bring their children to the child witness counselling program will be invited to have individual counselling for themselves, to provide a wholistic response to the family and maximise the possibilities for healing relationships.
+It is important to understand that parents who bring their children to the child witness counselling program will be invited to have individual counselling for themselves, to provide a wholistic response to the family and maximize the possibilities for healing relationships.

 Please be aware that there is a waiting list for children's counselling due to the high demand.